Skip to content

 • Uptime Kuma: Service monitoring with alerting.

-• Syncthing: File sync between devices (Obsidian vault, shared folders).
+• Resilio: File sync between devices (Obsidian vault, shared folders).

 • Actual Budget: Privacy-first budgeting tool.